A message from the General Manager

-I have never been a part of a stronger or more talented team.
-Working together in cooperation with our regional partners, the DRCFA, ASM Global and the team at Visit Detroit, we are committed to providing outstanding experiences for our guests.
-Our vision is to make each event at TCF Center the most important of the year.
+It is such a pleasure to be part of such a strong, professional team.
+Working together in a collaborative way with our regional partners, the DRCFA, ASM Global and the team at Visit Detroit, we are committed to providing outstanding, memorable experiences for our guests.
+Our vision continues to be making each event at the TCF Center the most important event of the year.
 We look forward to welcoming your event with open arms.
 At the TCF Center you will find that our diversity is our superpower!

 The plan for the Civic Center is a noble plan, a plan to stir the imagination.
 Its realization should be undertaken with a determination that will not lag until the project is completed, until this symbol of the living spirit of Detroit is raised upon the banks of the mighty river for all the world to see.